shuai-xu/flink/docs/dev/table/sourceSinks.md

 The easiest way to create a `CsvTableSource` is by using the enclosed builder `CsvTableSource.builder()`, the builder has the following methods to configure properties:

  - `path(String path)` Sets the path to the CSV file, required.
- - `field(String fieldName, TypeInformation<?> fieldType)` Adds a field with the field name and field type information, can be called multiple times, required.
+ - `field(String fieldName, InternalType fieldType)` Adds a field with the field name and field type, can be called multiple times, required.
 The call order of this method defines also the order of the fields in a row.
  - `fieldDelimiter(String delim)` Sets the field delimiter, `","` by default.
  - `lineDelimiter(String delim)` Sets the line delimiter, `"\n"` by default.
  - `quoteCharacter(Character quote)` Sets the quote character for String values, `null` by default.